-We will walk you through on how to cut six pieces skirt, with the below steps, it can also be applied to 6 pieces skirt and 4 pieces skirt.
+Easy way to cut six pieces skirt for beginners, with the below steps, it can also be applied to 6 pieces skirt and 4 pieces skirt.

-First and foremost, make your cutting and sewing tools available.
-What you will need to cut a six pieces skirt are stated below:
+Firstly, make your cutting and sewing tools available.
+What you will need to cut a six pieces skirt is stated below:

 - Pencil or Chalk